How to do Florence in 2 days

 Check out our Florence in 2 days guide below to help you make the most of your Italy vacation.

 Psst: Looking for more Italy info?
 We have a few guides!
-Browse them here:
+Browse them all here or see the most popular ones below:

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**